cloudmesh-community/sp20-516-229/notebook.md

 :heavy_check_mark: Attended lecture on 01-21-2019
 :heavy_check_mark: Installed Ubuntu on Laptop and now able to create mulitpass
-:heavy_check_mark: Importment points from Definition-Cloud-Computing
+:heavy_check_mark: Important points from Definition-Cloud-Computing video

        Service Model
        Software as a Service SaaS